dojo/docs/developer/design/loader.rst

   1. before the loader is defined via dojoConfig
   2. in the script element that injects the loader via the data-dojo-config attribute
-  3. after the loader is defined via the AMD global require function
+  3. after the loader is defined via the global require function

 As far as the loader is concerned, dojo (and dijit and dojox) are just libraries to load, and they have no special status.
 Yet, in designing the system, we didn't want to define two configuration APIs, one for the loader and one for